Study Engineering at California Institute of Technology (Caltech)

 The Division of Engineering and Applied Science at California Institute of Technology offers undergraduate programs in 24 Majors and graduate degree programs for Engineer's Degree, the Master of Science, BS/MS, Doctor of Philosophy, MD/ Ph.D.

 Though Caltech offers on-campus accommodation to its students, many graduate students prefer to live off-campus.
-Rent for off-campus accommodation varies and depends on the location, kind of room and number of roommates you have.
+Rent for off-campus accommodation varies and depends on the location, kind of room, and the number of roommates you have.
 Rents are pretty high for off-campus accommodation and students can end up paying around $1,400 a month.

 Faculty and pedagogy:

 The faculty at Caltech is extremely good and has many professors who are associated with NASA and the Howard Hughes Medical Institute.
-The University has some of the most renowned professors in the world and offers students unparalleled learning experience.
+The University has some of the most renowned professors in the world and offers students an unparalleled learning experience.
 Though a majority of professors are involved in cutting-edge research, they are more than willing to help students.

-Being a Private University, Caltech offers few scholarships and getting one of these is extremely difficult.
+Being a Private University, Caltech offers few scholarships, and getting one of these is extremely difficult.
 Students who wish to get a scholarship compete with some of the brightest minds in the country.

 Jobs and placements:

 In the case of MS (Master of Science) graduates, the salary range is $64,330 - $133,102.
 Girls’ salary range is $62,432 - $127,067 and boys earn about $71,821 - $148,578.
-The average salary for California Institute of Technology graduates is $107K.
+The average salary for the California Institute of Technology graduates is $107K.
 In the STEM field, the highest annual average pay is of Senior Software Engineers, that is, $135,000.
-103 students found jobs after graduating from California Institute of Technology extremely satisfying and rated 4 stars out of 5 on Payscale.
+103 students found jobs after graduating from the California Institute of Technology extremely satisfying and rated 4 stars out of 5 on Payscale.
 Popular recruiters with salary range are Northrop Grumman Corporation; California Institute of Technology (Caltech); Jet Propulsion Laboratory; Apple Computer, Inc; Cornell University.

 Some famous alumni from Caltech include names such as Co-founder of Hotmail Sabeer Bhatia, Inventor of MATLAB Cleve Moler, and co-founder of MathWorks Gordon Moore.